NEWS

 Aki's December 2020

-Aki's article “Imprints of an Invisible Virus: How Airborne Diseases Change Cities” is published in The Plan Journal.
+Article “Imprints of an Invisible Virus: How Airborne Diseases Change Cities” is published in The Plan Journal.
 Once a clinical cure for COVID-19 is found, which infection prevention practices – both social and spatial – might remain, and what long-term impacts will they leave?
 This article examines the interrelationships between airborne diseases, social practices, and the design of physical and digital infrastructures for cities.

 Hokie Circles wins a student-initiated COVID-19 response competition